 Certain Fitbit models and clock faces support a screen that’s always on showing the current time, even when you are not actively looking at or interacting with your Fitbit.

 With your screen always on, this feature reduces your watch‘s battery life and means you need to charge your Fitbit’s battery more frequently.
 So, to conserve your battery, it’s a good idea to turn this option off.

-- For Sense and Versa 3 and 2, turn it off by opening up your Quick Settings and tapping the always-on icon that looks like a clock.
+- For Sense Series and Versa 2 and above, turn it off by opening up your Quick Settings and tapping the always-on icon that looks like a clock.